 Rentometer is currently offering 3 free Pro reports when you sign up.
 I decided to give one a try.
 The pro report included lots of statistics about the comps it uses to create your rent estimate.
 Details include the building type, address, distance, rent, size and last listed date.
 The oldest listing was about 7 months old but about half were from the last 60 days.
 It’s not clear if these were active listings or closed listings.

 Pro pricing starts at $99 a year and goes up to $199 per year but they are currently offering discounts on this as well.
-Below is a list of extra features included with the Pro Light and Pro Reports.
+Visit Rentometer for more info on their pro plans.

 Premium Rent Estimate Tools

 Rent range is a premium rent estimate service.
 There is no free basic version or free trial.
 It’s what the pros use.
 I gave it a try so you could see what it’s all about.